Elderspeak: Use of elderspeak

-Elderspeak is used in many different contexts by young people when talking to elder adults.
-Research by Susan Kemper demonstrated that both volunteers and professional caregivers engaged in elderspeak when interacting with the elderly.
+Younger people use elderspeak in many contexts when talking to elder adults.
+Research by Susan Kemper demonstrated that both volunteers and professional caregivers engaged in elderspeak when interacting with older adults.
 Furthermore, elderspeak is used regardless of the communicative ability of the older person.
-It was used when interacting with older adults who were healthy and active community members, as well as those in institutional settings.
-Surprisingly, caregivers used patronizing speech both when addressing adults with dementia (and reduced communication abilities), as well as those without dementia which demonstrates that age cues are more salient to speakers than mental or physical health cues, and cues about communicative ability.
+It was used when interacting with older adults who were healthy and active community members as well as those in institutional settings.
+Caregivers used patronizing speech both when addressing adults living with dementia (and reduced communication abilities) as well as those without dementia, which demonstrates that age cues are more salient to speakers than cues relating to mental and physical capability, health, and ability to communicate.

-Unfortunately, Elderspeak is based on stereotypes and not actual behaviour of elders because it is used in situations where older adults are clearly functioning well.
-Elderspeak is actually offensive but nursing home residents are no longer offended by these speech patterns because they have claimed it as a normal habit.
-The use of elderspeak in more "warmth" and lower in a "superiority" dimension when the speaker was a family member and/or friend compared to an unfamiliar.
-Generally, young adults use an overstated version of elderspeak when addressing impaired older persons.
-When older adults converse with older people with cognitive impairments, they make speech accommodations to a lesser extent than young people.
-They speak more slowly and incorporate more pauses, however they do not use more repetition as young people do.
-It is possible that older speakers may not accommodate their speech as much in order to avoid seeming patronizing.
-Research shows that approximately 80% of communication is non verbal.
-Elderspeak involves communicating to the older adult in a coddling way, which includes non verbal cues and gestures.
+Elderspeak is based on stereotypes rather than the actual behaviour of older people.
+Although elderspeak can be offensive, it is also largely normalized, and may go unacknowledged even by its targets.
+Elderspeak was used with more "warmth" and less "superiority" when the speaker was a family member and/or friend compared to an unfamiliar.
+Generally, younger adults use an overstated version of elderspeak when addressing impaired older persons.
+When older adults converse with older people with cognitive impairments, they make speech accommodations to a lesser extent than younger people.
+They speak more slowly and incorporate more pauses but do not use repetition as younger people do.
+Older speakers may not accommodate their speech as much in order to avoid seeming patronizing.
+Research shows that approximately 80% of communication is nonverbal.
+Elderspeak involves communicating to the older adult in a coddling way, which includes non-verbal cues and gestures.
 An example would be looming over a wheelchair or bed in dominancy, or a pat on the buttocks resembling parent-child touching.